Bai-ee/ET00_Player_Code/README.md

 ### DISCLAIMER
 <br>

-This repo represent an experiment in independent music distribution, a public resource to explore and develop into a secure standard that can be adopted across 3rd party marketplaces, and within creators own independent web applications.
-EditTrax and Bai-ee are not responsible for how this repo is used by the pubic and urges everyone to have good wallet hygine when collecting interactive OBJKTs.
+This repo provides elevated UX for cross-device music streaming and the right click download experience.
+Bai-ee/EditTrax is not responsible for how this repo is used by the pubic and urges everyone to have good wallet hygiene when collecting NFTS.
+DO NOT consider the content placed within this experience secured and inaccessible.
+It can be downloaded regardless of ownership when viewing the network tab in developer tools.
+This repo has been integrated within a more robust tone.js experience in the [Alpha Test EditTrax player](https://edittrax.live), which renders tracks in real time and eliminates the aforementioned issue.
+We look forward to work with you to continue solving issues around independent music distribution, creative accessibility, security and UX.
 <br><br>

 # Tech Stack